-The definition of "collaborative law communication" has a fixed time element- it only includes communications that occur between the time a collaborative law participation agreement is signed and before collaborative law is terminated or agreement is reached.
-The methods and requirements for beginning and terminating collaborative law are specified in Section 4.
+The definition of "collaborative law communication" has a fixed time element - it only includes communications that occur between the time a collaborative law participation agreement is signed and before a collaborative law process is terminated or agreement is reached.
+The methods and requirements for beginning and terminating a collaborative law process are specified in Section 5.
 The defined time period and methods for ascertaining are designed to make it easier for tribunals to determine the applicability of the privilege to a proposed collaborative law communication.

-The definition of collaborative law communication does include some communications that are not made during actual negotiation sessions, such as those made for purposes of convening or continuing a negotiation session after collaborative law begins.
+The definition of collaborative law communication does include some communications that are not made during actual negotiation sessions, such as those made for purposes of convening or continuing a negotiation session after a collaborative law process begins.
 It also includes "briefs" and other reports that are prepared by the parties for the collaborative law process.

-Whether a document is prepared for collaborative law is a crucial issue in determining whether it is a "collaborative law communication".
-For example, a tax return brought to a collaborative law negotiation session for a divorce settlement would not be a "collaborative law communication," even though it may have been used extensively in the process, because it was not created for "purposes of conducting, participating in, continuing, or reconvening collaborative law" but rather because it is a requirement of federal law.
+Whether a document is prepared for a collaborative law process is a crucial issue in determining whether it is a "collaborative law communication".
+For example, a tax return brought to a collaborative law negotiation session for a divorce settlement would not be a "collaborative law communication," even though it may have been used extensively in the process, because it was not created for "purposes of conducting, participating in, continuing, or reconvening a collaborative law process" but rather because it is a requirement of federal law.
 However, a note written on the tax return to clarify a point for other participants during a negotiation session would be a collaborative law communication.
 Similarly, a memorandum specifically prepared for the collaborative law process by a party or a party's counsel explaining the rationale behind certain positions taken on the tax return would be a collaborative law communication.
-Documents prepared for collaborative law by experts retained by the parties would also be covered by this definition.
+Documents prepared for a collaborative law process by experts retained by the parties would also be covered by this definition.

 "Collaborative lawyer."
 Parties can sign a collaborative law participation agreement only if they engage a collaborative lawyer.
-Collaborative law is not an option for self-represented parties.
-See Preface at [fill in].
-A collaborative lawyer must be identified in the agreement and must acknowledge being engaged for the limited purpose of representing a party in collaborative law.
-See Sections 3(a) (5) and (6).
+A collaborative lawyer must be identified in the agreement and must acknowledge being engaged for the limited purpose of representing a party in a collaborative law process.
+See sections 4(a)(5).